Erik1007/mildew-detection-project/README.md

 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

-## Gitpod Reminders

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
-3. Copy the key
-4. In Gitpod from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you, so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.

 ********************
 ## Data Analysis and Machine Learning Libraries